-Separate jewelry by metal.
+Separate jewelry by metal

-Make sure jewelry is clean and dry.
+Keep jewelry clean and dry

+Need a quick at-home jewelry cleaner recipe?
 Most jewelry can be cleaned using the following method:

 - Mix a few drops of mild dish detergent and lukewarm water.